teli808/search-engine/README.md

     Size of directory: 2.81 GB
     Final inverted index size (stored on disk): 322.9 MB

-  • Due to the large amount of pages in this domain and memory constraints, the program offloaded the inverted index to separate files on disk 6 times during this indexing process before being merged at the end.
+  • Due to the large amount of pages in this domain and memory constraints, the program offloaded the inverted index to separate files on disk 6 times during this indexing process.

 # How to Run:
 Indexer component: Run **indexer_final.py** with the directory **WEB PAGES**.
 For faster indexing, I included a smaller set of subdomains compared to what I ran on.